ucsb-cs56/w20/_lab/lab08.md

 Then, put a link to that PR on your team's slack channel.
 This is how you submit your work for grading to your mentor.

+# Beyond lab08

+Now that you've done what was needed for the grade for lab08, I suggest the following steps:

+* Look at the the epic list again, and look at the other teams in your discussion section: <https://ucsb-cs56.github.io/w20/info/projects/>
+* Look at the seating charts to see who else is in your discussion section <https://ucsb-cs56.github.io/w20/info/>
+* Consider whether you want to work on a legacy code project, or whether you'd prefer to do individual work on throwaway code (traditional homework assignments.)
+* Consider whether you want to stay with the team to which you were assigned, or switch to another team.

 # Rubric

 * (10 pts) There is a pull request in the correct repo for the correct file